 MEDICAL THERAPIES FOR ALLERGIES

 Antihistamines suppress some allergic symptoms.
-However, they do not address deeper causes, they do not rebuild the body, and they are all toxic so they make health worse, in all cases.
+However, they do not address deeper causes, they do not rebuild the body, and they are all toxic so they make health worse.
 Many of them have harmful side effects such as drowsiness and liver toxicity.